Baked vegan pumpkin cheesecake that is packed with pumpkin flavor and spices, has a crunchy ginger cookie crust and optional caramel pecan topping.

 Some tips for baking the best vegan pumpkin cheesecake:

-- Avoid opening the oven door for at least 1 hour while the cheesecake is baking.
-This will create sudden temperature drops and may cause the cheesecake to crack.
-However, if your cheesecake is browning on top, you can quickly open the oven door to cover the cake pan.
+• Avoid opening the oven door for at least 1 hour while the cheesecake is baking.
+Sudden temperature drops can cause the cheesecake to crack.
+However, if your cheesecake is browning on top, quickly open the oven to cover the cake pan.

 How to tell if the cheesecake is done